CjJordan/lp-template/template.md

 Talking points and action items do NOT need to be bulleted. **Bullets create unecessary clutter**.
 Keep each paragraph short and digestible.

-Use `**` to bold relevant words that will make the lesson plan easier to parse at glance in class.
+Use `**` to bold relevant words that will make the lesson plan easier to parse at a glance in class.

 > "Use blockquotes to indicate an important quote for instructors to say.
 Use this sparingly.
 This can be especially useful for important definitions or difficult concepts to explain."